PavriLab/hicer-nf/README.md

 The pipeline comes with a prebuilt Docker container which contains all the software you need to run right away.
 To skip the process (and frustration of installing everything manually) we would recommend using Singularity or Docker with the respective profile for running the pipeline.

 ### Usage of the pipeline without an igenomes database
 In general, the pipeline was designed to run with a predefined reference genome database such as the igenomes, which location can be specified via the [`-c`](https://www.nextflow.io/docs/latest/config.html) option (detailed below in the section `Customizing the resource requirements, igenomes_base and other parameters`).
 However, if you do not want to use this feature you can just specify the whole genome fasta and the chrom.sizes file of the genome via the command line parameters `--fasta` and `--chromSizes` respectively.
-The pipeline than computes the bowtie2 index automatically or alternatively you can specify the index manually via the `--bowtie2Index` parameter. *If you do not use the igenomes database please make sure to omit the `--genome` parameter or set `--igenomes_ignore T` or the pipeline will otherwise try to access it*
+The pipeline than computes the bowtie2 index automatically. *If you do not use the igenomes database please make sure to omit the `--genome` parameter or set `--igenomes_ignore T` or the pipeline will otherwise try to access it*

 ### Customizing the resolutions set
 We developed the pipeline with the aim to facilitate a smooth integration of the results into the two most widely used postprocessing frameworks [cooltools](https://cooltools.readthedocs.io/en/latest/index.html) and [juicer_tools](https://github.com/aidenlab/juicer/wiki/Download).
 This also included the possibility to directly view results on their respective browser right away.
 Thus, we prespecified a range of resolutions which will be computed by default (5000, 10000, 25000, 50000, 100000, 250000, 500000, 1000000) to meet this aim.
 The `--resolutions` parameter does not overwrite this default set but rather adds the specified resolutions to this list (duplicates are ignored).
 You can customize the default set as described below in `Customizing the resource requirements, igenomes_base and other parameters`. *Please be aware of this behaviour*